Although immortalized in statues, Benjamin Franklin was undeniably a human, whose life lessons are still relevant today.

 Access to, and equity in, this kind of learning will be essential to education if we are to meet the needs of a future transformed by technology.
 The entrepreneurial mindset, so present in the founding of our country, is just as important now as it was then.

 While Franklin had a healthy ego, he recognized others for helping him along the way.
 He credited a Philadelphia merchant, Thomas Denham, with his start as a clerk and bookkeeper.
 He credited the German scientist Otto van Guericke for early findings related to electricity.

 Makers, doers, and dreamers are the sum total of the people they meet.
-This ideal will be on full display next week at the second-annual ESHIP Summit.
+This ideal was on full display at the third-annual ESHIP Summit.

 Among my favorite cuts from Franklin lore is his starting of a "mutual improvement" club called Junto.
 Upon his return to Philadelphia, at 21-years-young, he pulled together 11 other members with diverse skills, trades, and backgrounds to meet on Friday evenings.
 In taverns or club members’ homes, Junto members engaged in debates about philosophy and morals, and swapped insights about local business happenings.
 Franklin individually recruited each member, ensuring their desire for self-improvement, and to do well by each other and the greater community.

 As Franklin knew, success is best-bred by connecting with others.
 However, success cannot meet its full potential if convenings and networks are exclusive.

 Purposeful inclusion, seen in Inclusion Open grants, Amplify, and prioritized at every weekly 1 Million Cups event (to name a few), is essential.
 Whether it’s the entrepreneurs’ voice in policy decisions, or the voice of parents and students in matters of education, there must always be room for another chair, and a diverse perspective, at the table.